Cosmos Staking Guide 2025: Complete

 - Pruning Improvements: Reduced storage requirements

-- Mempool Optimization: Better transaction ordering
+- Mempool optimisation: Better transaction ordering

 - Light Client Security: Enhanced IBC light client verification